 For an extra $100-$200 you can upgrade to the EM7100.
 Aside from some minor aesthetic changes, the only difference between these machines is that the EM7100 comes with a multi-capsule group handle that is compatible with major brands including Nespresso, Caffitaly and Lavazza A Modo Mio.
 It also features a dedicated Capsule button on the machine itself.

-While on the surface this does appear a bit gimmicky, there are many households that have both pod coffee and espresso machines to accomodate the user and time available.
+While on the surface this does appear a bit gimmicky, there are many households that have both pod coffee and espresso machines to accommodate the user and time available.
 Therefore, the EM7100 could be an all-in-one solution that eliminates the need for two separate coffee machines.

 Runner Up: Sunbeam Mini Barista EM4300